A collection of our most commonly asked questions. If what you want to know isn't here then get in touch.

 Our livestock and horses are very easily frightened so unfortunately we can’t have any dogs on the farm side.
 However you are welcome to sit outside The Old Dairy in our garden area with your dog an enjoy a piece of cake and a coffee.

 Guide dogs are welcome on the entire farm.

 Can I have a picnic there?

-We’re afraid not, but from mid February you can enjoy food from our on site cafe! m
+We’re afraid not, but you can buy food and drink in our onsite cafe!

 Is it muddy?